GeoscienceAustralia/wofs/README.rst

 --------
 The Landsats collect a swath of data as they pass over the continent.
 Traditionally, each pass is segmented into overlapping scenes for processing separately.
-This necessitates measures to avoid double-counting duplicate observations.
+This necessitates measures to avoid double-counting duplicated observations.
 Potential alternate measures would include:

 - Whole pass based processing.
 (Upstream software not yet available.)